 CORE is an in-school suspension program that seems to be the equivalent to school prison.
-A suspended student spends the whole day in one room working on assignments designated by his or her subject teachers and with the exception of lunch (which is also eaten in the CORE room) no talking of any sort is allowed throughout the day.
-The whole program can be tough on the student
+A suspended student spends the whole day in one has been very successful so far, but that doesn't room working on assignments designated by his or mean it is the final answer.
+Hopefully the school her subject teachers and with the exception of lunch (which is also eaten in the CORE room) no medium" between complete lockout and certain

+The whole program can be tough on the student for one.

 Lockout.
-Everyone at Riley knows what the word (who may on occasion find himself trying to break means and one way or another everyone has grown the record for the 100 yard dash in an attempt to
+Everyone at Riley knows what the word (who may on occasion find himself trying to break means and one way or another everyone has grown the record for the 100 yard dash in an attempt to to live with it.
+Lockout is, of course, Riley's tough, make it to class on time) but the administration no nonsense tardy policy that was introduced last feels that a strict program is the only effective way

 The facts can not be denied, the lockout program For the school administration the lockout has done exactly what it was designed to do and it program was an instant success as the number of will obviously remain in use for a long time.
-But fights, locker breakins and tardy students declined despite its effectiveness one has to wonder if the program is not too strict in some areas.
+But fights, locker breakins and tardy students declined despite its effectiveness one has to wonder if the drastically.
+In fact, the crime rate has gone down program is not too strict in some areas.
 As of now many school facilities are limited as far as their

 The school library is a prime example of this.
-Under current policy, a student may not be support it so well.
+Maybe its success is due to the fact that teachers Under current policy, a student may not be support it so well.
 Maybe it's because the students admitted into the libray at any time during the day, respect it.
 Or maybe it's simply because the unless he or she has a pass; this includes before school, during lunch and even after school.
 Also, once a student is in the library he is stuck there until the end of the hour.